 This same daughter began her own life when her father’s work took him away from home for long periods.
 Ironically the same thing occurred to her during her high school years when not only did her father’s traveling increase but all her older sibs at this point were off in college or on military assignments.
 It was just she and me at home.
 She would joke about who was going to clean the house now that everyone was gone.
 I said we would get outside help.
 She then said for me not to worry about me becoming bored what with the other kids gone; she would keep me busy.
 I told her thanks but no thanks I had a life.

 Many aspects in each of our lives shape us as we grow up.
-There is our education level and our health in developing our social makeup.
+There are our education level and our health in developing our social makeup.
 If one person in the relationship is not as educated or has health issues that the other doesn’t have it takes adjustment.
 Or perhaps one is more traveled, having more experiences/exposure to different cultures than the other can also have an impact.
 Social interests could be different such as one prefers active outdoor pursuits and the other not so much.
-Another dimension needs to be taken into account.his needs to be taken into account and that is spiritual.
+Another dimension needs to be taken into account, like spiritual beliefs.
 I group these kinds of things under being equally yoked.
 As my kids approached their marriages, I tried to help them consider these things about their future spouse to consider these differing circumstances beforehand as they will eventually surface in their marriages.
 I have observed that being when both partners are in the same spiritual circle (and good ongoing communication), it trumps all of these considerations.